 Someday I’ll take that vacation.
 Someday I’ll read that book.
 Someday I’ll start that business.
 Raise your hand if you have ever started a sentence with “Someday, I’ll.”
-I know my hand is up—and that’s hard to do when you are typing.
+I know my hand is up.

 The sending and receiving of holiday cards is a tradition many families share this time of year.
-NRPA's Marketing and Communications Specialist Roxanne Sutton discusses her family’s traditions, NRPA’s holiday card and best wishes for the holiday season.
+Read this blog post about family traditions, NRPA’s holiday card and best wishes for the holiday season.

 Recently the Every Body Walk!
 Collaborative held the first ever walking summit.
 NRPA was there representing parks and recreation and the great news is that community parks and recreation continues to be recognized and viewed as a key component for improving health and getting people active through walking.
 This post gives some insight into the summit and resources you can use to help create more walkable communities.

 They paved paradise and put up a parking lot.
 The trend of diminishing green space is pretty well summarized in the song “Big Yellow Taxi,” by Joni Mitchell and later the Counting Crows.
 Luckily for us though, there is a newer trend of taking back some of those parking spaces and converting them into open space and parks—parklets.
 Read on to find out more about how parklets might bring unique open space to your community or city.

 The opinions of NRPA blog contributors don't necessarily reflect the editorial position of National Recreation and Park Association as a whole.

 22377 Belmont Ridge Road Ashburn, Va 20148-4501 800.626.NRPA (6772) ©